 Hollywood hellraiser: Why Dennis Hopper is an eternal badass

-7. Hopper’s Warhol collection is kind of insane
+7. Hopper’s Warhol collection was kind of insane

-6. He had the greatest excuse for not quitting the Mary Jane
+6. Dennis Hopper had the greatest excuse for not quitting the Mary Jane

 We all have our extravagant reasons for refusing to give up our respective vices – we can’t function without caffeine, vodka makes us prettier, dropping $100 in Sephora in one go makes us feel alive.
 However, when Hopper was supposed to be sober from drugs and alcohol, he came up with an absolute doozy for why he was still hitting that sweet Mary Jane, claiming it “kept the bowels together”.
 Whatever works!

-4. His reasons for becoming an actor are solid baller
+4. Hopper’s reasons for becoming an actor are solid baller

-3. He taught Elvis that the violence in movies isn’t actual real
+3. Dennis Hopper taught Elvis that the violence in movies isn’t actually real

-2. His Easy Rider LSD exploits are still legendary
+2. Hopper’s Easy Rider LSD exploits are still legendary

-1. He once technically blew himself up with dynamite (and survived)
+1. Dennis Hopper once technically blew himself up with dynamite (and survived)